RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #298

+Slowly getting back into things and one of the first things I really want to get into is removing that damn `rewrite-tags` script that I have for something that is smarter with node.
+I'm sick of all the warnings after rebasing and the system should be smarter than it currently is.
+I think I should be able to after learning everything I need to know about how the current script works.
+It looks like literally just a get list of refs and then offset by the same number of commits, but I think I can do one further and discover which commits were tied to which other commits using the message of the commits and fine orphans from either list to detect new or deleted commits in the granted rebase.
+I can also probably use `git reflog` to determine how much comparison actually needs to be done which is also nice.
+So I'll look more into it next time.
+I'm off to a dentist appointment.
+I just had my wisdom teeth removed and started working on my health for my high blood pressure so that explains my absence from coding for a while.
+But I think it is time to rebalance my life to fit in both coding, health, game time, and family all at once.
+Should be fun.

 ## #296, #297

 Wow... it's been weeks since I've been able to focus on some sort of coding at